-Several jurisdictions worldwide have expressed interest in piloting the implementation of the new tools.
-This cooperation includes:
+Several jurisdictions worldwide have already begun piloting the implementation of the new tools.
+Pilot site cooperation includes:

 -nomination of a focal point to assist in the consultative process;